The Slugger's Wife: Reception

 The Slugger's Wife was a total critical and commercial failure.
 The film has a 0% favorable rating on the Rotten Tomatoes web site based on ten reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 29 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.

 A review in The New York Times by Janet Maslin began: "It's a shock to find Neil Simon's name attached to something as resoundingly unfunny as this."
 Roger Ebert gave the film two stars out of four and wrote that it "has a story that demands to be taken as lighthearted nonsense, and since the screenplay is by Neil Simon, we go in expecting to have a good time.
 But, no, Simon's not in a lighthearted mood, and so the silliness of the story gets bogged down in all sorts of gloomy neuroses, angry denunciations, and painful self-analysis."
 Gene Siskel of the Chicago Tribune also awarded two stars out of four and wrote that "we can't help but laugh at the miscasting.
 Simon's writing should be spoken by adults, not kids.
 The Slugger's Wife might have worked if the ballplayer were, say, Pete Rose's age, and his wife was Tina Turner's age, but with 20-year-old-looking stars on the screen, we have to shake our heads when listening to them discussing major lifestyle decisions."
 Variety described the film as "about as affecting as a rock video.
 Despite some decent tunes and interesting performances, elements never jell."
 Michael Wilmington of the Los Angeles Times wrote: "A movie directed by Hal Ashby shouldn't seem so frequently tame and predictable; a movie written by Neil Simon shouldn't have such sometimes sparkless dialogue."
 Paul Attanasio of The Washington Post wrote: "After This Is Spinal Tap and the book Ball Four, you'd hardly think you could make a dull movie about baseball, rock 'n' roll or the two together.
 But here is a Neil Simon movie with all of his banality, but none of his humor — a sort of The Nod Couple."
 David Ansen of Newsweek declared: "We might care if we believed in the fateful love of these two people, but this baseball player has the sensitivity of a catcher's mitt, and we only put up with him because O'Keefe is a cute kid.
 De Mornay is an even cuter kid, but between the two of them there's maybe 40 watts of electricity."

-The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "Oh, Jimmy!"
+The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "Oh, Jimmy!" at the 6th Golden Raspberry Awards.

-According to the web site AllMovie.com, the film earned $1,300,000 in box-office receipts.
+According to the web site AllMovie, the film earned $1,300,000 in box-office receipts.